sebasmonia/tfsmacs/README.md

 This package deals only with the source control aspect, not PBIs, sprints, builds, or any other thing contained in TFS.

+**NOTICE: I'm not working daily with TFVC anymore.
+I will continue supporting the package, but if anyone is interested in taking over or just contributing new features, feel free to do so!**

 ## Table of contents

 <!--ts-->